CSV processing

 This example has been adapted from the csv crate tutorial

-Handle invalid CSV data with Serde
+Handle invalid CSV data with serde

 csv serde cat-encoding